mrbilby/ArtificialPersonality/memoryAI.md

 [ ] Long term memory pruner
 [ ] Personality adjuster over time

-Form
-[ ] Web interface for engagement
+# Tests Complete

-[ ] Web interface for personality creation
+[ ] Tested the emotional awareness

 # Tests to do

+[ ] Test the personality is accessed and adding appropriate customisation [ ] Test the short term memory
+[ ] Test the temporal awareness
+[ ] Test the long term memory draw down accuracy

 # Glossary